 A real estate video is a great material to showcase a property, and if you’re planning to list one, this is one of the most effective ways to please your ever-changing, hard-to-please market.
 Real estate is as cut-throat as you expect it to be, especially with people getting busier and digital more than ever.
 A 2-minute video is enough for an interested buyer to get a feel of your home, just like they’re having a walk-through minus the hassle.
 However, not all videos are created equal.

-Video editing—no matter how “common”—is pure talent, and an outcome depends on how good or not your video was created.
+Real estate video editing—no matter how “common”—is pure talent, and an outcome depends on how good or not your video was created.
 Everyone may be able to cut or import music, but it takes creativity plus an immense amount of particularity & patience to make an impactful 2-min real estate video (or any kind of video for that matter).

 To give you an idea, here’s a step by step process when creating a real estate video.